Towards Deeper Understanding of Camouflaged Object Detection: Experimental Results

 \subsection{Performance Comparison}

 Note that our performance in this section is based on the base models discussed in Section \ref{subsec:base_models}.

-\textbf{Camouflaged object detection:} We construct the benchmark COD models in Table~\ref{tab:benchmark_model_comparison}, which includes two parts: 1) the models transferred from SOD tasks, and 2) the existing COD models.
+\textbf{Camouflaged object detection:} We construct the benchmark COD models in Table~\ref{tab:benchmark_model_comparison}, which includes two parts: 1) models transferred from SOD tasks, and 2) existing COD models.
 For the transferred models, we re-train them with benchmark COD training dataset, and keep the other parts of the original model unchanged.
 For the existing COD models, we use their produced camouflage map directly for performance evaluation\footnote{We retrain ZoomNet \cite{ZoomNet_CVPR2022} with the conventional ResNet50 initialization weights as the conventional methods for fair comparison.}.
 Table~\ref{tab:benchmark_model_comparison} shows improved performance of our extension (\enquote{LSR+}) compared with the preliminary version (\enquote{LSR}).
 Note that the base model of \enquote{LSR} contains 58M parameters, and to achieve efficient model training and testing for the new triple-task learning framework, the base model of \enquote{LSR+} contains 48M parameters.
 The overall better performance of \enquote{LSR+} compared with \enquote{LSR} indicates effectiveness of our new base COD model.
-Further, the competing performance of our base model with existing benchmark models of larger training/testing image sizes validates effectiveness of our base model.
+Further, the competing performance of our base model with existing benchmark models of larger training/testing image sizes validates the effectiveness of our base model.
 We argue that the resolution of the training dataset is especially important for camouflaged object detection, which will be further explained in Section \ref{subsub:model_analysis}.
-We also show the qualitative comparison of our model and existing models in Fig.~\ref{fig:cod_pred_visualization}, which verify effectiveness of our model in accurately localizing the fully scope of the camouflaged instances.
+We also show the qualitative comparison of our model and existing models in Fig.~\ref{fig:cod_pred_visualization}, we use background shadow and bold text to highlight the best result and use only bold text to emphasize the second best result.
+Compared with other model uses the ResNet50 backbone, we can see that our ``LSR+'' model could achieve the best or the second best performance in in most metrics, which is competitive to the state-of-the-art ZoomNet~\cite{ZoomNet_CVPR2022} model.
+We also add the experiments with different backbone Res2Net50~\cite{res2net} and SwinTransformer~\cite{liu2021Swin}.
+Compared with the model with other stronger backbones or extra training data (UJSC), our LSR+ model with the swinTransformer backbone achieves the best performance.